how to see utm parameters in google analytics 4

 I hope this helps you gain a practical knowledge of UTM parameters.
 They can certainly be confusing when you first start using them.

-If you’re still someone learning about GA4 you might consider signing up for the R&B monthly newsletter and subscribing to the Root and Branch YouTube channel for an updated video every week.
+If you’re still someone learning about GA4 you might consider signing up for the R&B monthly newsletter and subscribing to the Root and Branch YouTube channel.
 I’ll see you there!
-There are explainers and tutorials for tracking like this.
+There are explainers and tutorials for tracking like this:

 About Root & Branch